derekjwilliams/event_feed/README.md

 ## Some Tricky Bits

-Type safety is a very good thing, that being said TypeScript types can be a challenge to work with and sometimes tooling (like eslint), or even building the project, will catch type errors.
+Type safety is a very good thing, that being said, TypeScript types can be a challenge to work with and sometimes tooling (like eslint), or even building the project, will catch type errors.
 It can also be difficult to do some things

 ### Null Guard Check